Gogs: The Original Minimalist Git Service

 Slower Feature Development: This is the main trade-off.
 Gogs lacks the modern features that have been added to its fork, Gitea, such as integrated CI/CD, a container registry, and package management.

 Smaller Community and Support: The community is smaller and less active than Gitea’s, which was forked in part to allow for a more open, community-driven governance model.
+Gogs still maintains a substantial footprint on GitHub — tens of thousands of stars and thousands of forks — but commit activity and issue response times trail well behind Gitea’s larger, more distributed contributor base.

-“The Gitea Factor”: For most users today, Gitea offers a more compelling package, providing a similar lightweight experience but with a much richer feature set and more active community development.
+“The Gitea Factor”: Many users ultimately migrate to or choose Gitea for its expanded feature set — it offers a similarly lightweight experience but with richer functionality and more active community development.

 Single-Maintainer Model: While this ensures a consistent vision, it also presents a risk.
 The project’s health is heavily dependent on a single individual.